thfinabo/suleiman-depl/README.md

 This deployment consists of a microservice app, a simple profile web page, Prometheus and Grafana all running in a Kubernetes cluster.

+### Kindly Find the proof of my work in the "proof-of-work" directory

 ### Current Structure

 1. eks-cluster-tf-scripts contains the terraform scripts that would be used by jenkins to deploy the kubernetes cluster on AWS.